microsoft/vs-streamjsonrpc/doc/index.md

     await rpc.NotifyAsync("foo", "param1");
 }
 ```
-The parameters will be passed remotely as an array of objects.
+The parameter will be passed remotely as an array of one object.

 To invoke a remote method named "bar" which takes one `string` parameter (but the parameter should be passed as an object instead of an array of one object):
 ```csharp